Forest Circuit Notices 35/33

 Prayer List:

 We continue to pray for peace throughout our world.
 We continue to pray for peace in Ukraine, and for the ending of hostilities between Israel and Gaza, Israel, Syria, and Lebanon and across the Middle East as a whole.
-We give thanks for the ceasefire between Israel and Lebanon and Israel and Gaza and the West Bank.
 We remember the people of Myanmar, Ethiopia Somalia where there is ongoing unrest.

 We pray for our minister Revd Oseias and his family.